 Samsung vs LG: Which Korean has Better Curves?03 August 2017

 Samsung and LG are widely regarded as the No.1 and No.2 TV makers in the world respectively, known for producing top-of-the-line TVs that offer superior quality

 LED and OLED TVs often come with a hefty price tag.
 Thus, a lot of people do not want to spend too much on a TV only to have it replaced in less than a few years.
 To protect the longevity of your LED TV, here some tips that will make it a worthwhile investment.

 Switch Off the TV When No One is Watching

-Turning off the TV when no one is watching is a common-sense advice.
-However, many people leave their TV running all day as they forget to switch it off or simply use it as a background noise.
+Turning off the TV when no one is watching is common-sense advice.
+However, many people leave their TV running all day as they forget to switch it off or simply use it as background noise.
 With that, the LED TV is consuming electricity through its display while people are busy doing other things.
 Keep in mind that if you leave your TV running for 3 hours a day that is equivalent to more than 1000 hours a year.
-Some people even leave their TVs running for over 3 hours without watching them, resulting to more hours being wasted.
+Some people even leave their TVs running for over 3 hours without watching them, resulting in more hours being wasted.
 That is why switching off the TV when nobody is watching is one of the most practical ways to protect its longevity.
 Not to mention, you can save a lot of money since the electricity bill will also be cheaper.

 Fine-tune the brightness